 What Kinds Of Fish Are Ideal For A 10 Gallon Community Tank?

 There are several different fish which you can comfortably add into a 10 gallon tank and have them living in unison.
 Remember that you can’t add a ton of all of these fish into your tank because there are spatial requirements.
 Keep in mind that two small fish should have one gallon of water, and one larger fish should have at least a gallon for itself.
 The math is up to you to do.
-We have compared 10 gallon and 20 gallon tanks on this post.
+We have compared 10 gallon and 20 gallon tanks on this post and also lighting on this post.

 These are fairly peaceful fish, they are very tiny, like extremely small, and they like to live in schools of 7 or 8 at least.
 8 of these things could easily survive in 2 or 3 gallons of water.